 An experience to create new memories is a cool way to celebrate retirement, and often beats a material gift.

 If you’re a wine and champagne lover, then what better way is there to celebrate your retirement is to drink a bottle of your favorite wines.
-Order a wine box or get a monthly subscription The California Wine Club and invite some friends and family and enjoy time together.
+Order a wine box or get a monthly subscription to The California Wine Club and invite some friends and family and enjoy time together.
 Or, if you would rather keep the wine to yourself, order a box, and enjoy a nice glass of wine for the next couple of weeks.

 Treat yourself by buying tickets to a show of your favorite artist or band.
 Perhaps, you would like to experience a concert at famous concert halls in New York like Radio City Music Hall, Carnegie Hall, or Madison Square Garden.
 Or go to a classical concert at other famous venues you like to visit once in your life.

-24) Visit a musical (on Broadway)
+24) Visit A Musical (on Broadway)

 If visiting a broadway musical is on your bucket list, then your retirement celebration is the perfect occasion to go.
 Spend a couple of days in New York to do some sightseeing as well as part of your retirement celebration.